RafayeII/Ligaya/README.md

 LIGAYA
 - This is a website where you can create and manage your events.
 You can also create groups and posts talking about different events.

-   Note: This Project used NodeJs and MySQL to build the MVC Architecture model.
+   Note: You need MySQL Workbench and Node.js to run this application locally.

 NPM PACKAGES
 1. EXPRESS